CalvinLloyd117/CraftBanzi/README.md

 #### Entry Fields
-Most **Fields** within an entry are straightforward and have instructions above them.
+Most fields within an entry are straightforward and have instructions above them.
 However, certain fields are a little more complex including:

 - **Matrix Blocks**:
-  Matrix blocks allow you to select from a variety of pre-set content blocks, and choose the one best suited for your needs or use case.
+  **Matrix Blocks** allow you to select from a variety of pre-set content blocks and choose the one best suited for your needs or use case.

   | ![image](https://user-images.githubusercontent.com/45299786/170581987-41edfd2d-7b8f-4b07-a1d3-eb89b27a37f9.png) |
   |:--:|